djellemah/wyrm/README.md

 # this might take a while ;-)
 ds.dump_tables

-# transfer data
+# transfer data.
+Already compressed, so no -z
-# rsync -zvar /tmp/lots user@host:/var/data/
+# rsync -var /tmp/lots user@host:/var/data/

 # on the destination host
 # restore tables to postgres